lewisanesu5/Lewis-A-Secure-Chat-App/README.md

 A fully private, real‑time, 2‑person chat application built to prioritize security and speed — ideal for confidential communication with no data stored or traced.

+🌍 This system allows people to communicate globally, even when connected to different networks.

 **Features**

 •	🔐 End‑to‑End Encryption